 Steven provides research and management counsel to drive innovative new business models, including change initiatives, governance and management evolution, strategic planning and program evaluation.
 Current assignments include renowned theater companies, (The Guthrie, Arena Stage, and The Old Globe), to major performing arts centers (Columbus Association for Performing Arts, The Kentucky Center for the Arts and Van Wezel Performing Arts Hall) to major foundations (The Andrew W. Mellon Foundation).

 Steven is on the faculty at the Yale School of Drama, where he received a Master of Fine Arts degree in theater administration and teaches Decision Support.
-He is a frequent keynote speaker at national and international conferences, including the Theatre Communications Group, Queensland Performing Arts (Australia), and the Canadian Arts Summit among others, and is a guest lecturer at major universities.
+He is a member of the Institute of Management Consultants and holds the designation Certified Management Consultant (CMC).
+He serves on the Board of several arts and educational not-for-profit organizations.